elsampsa/valkka-streamer/README.md

 http://localhost:8088/cute?name=CAMERANAME
 ```
 That web frontend js code can be found [here](valkka/streamer/data/cute/index.html).

+*If you encounter problems in viewing the live stream, the first thing is to toggle the web developer tools to see the console output.*

 If the program crashes (probably your fault), remember to run this command:
 ```